 Please read the information for mentors and / or information for mentees documents carefully to check that you are eligible to apply for the scheme.
 You can then fill out the appropriate online application form:

-If want to apply to be a MENTEE, please complete this application form by Friday 19th July
+If want to apply to be a MENTEE, please complete this application form by Friday 19th July - applications now closed

-If want to apply to be a MENTOR, please complete this application form by Friday 19th July
+If want to apply to be a MENTOR, please complete this application form by Friday 19th July - applications now closed

-Alternatively, if you have any questions about the scheme, please contact Karen Head (Cochrane's KT Project Manager).
+If you have any questions about the scheme, please contact Karen Head (Cochrane's KT Project Manager).

 We would like to acknowledge the invaluable support this project has received from Lindsay Coomer (Mentoring Lead, University of York, UK) who provided guidance on running this mentoring pilot, and generously shared material to be adapted for our purposes.